Skip advert

 Warranty3yrs/60,000 miles

 Say hello to one of the most contentious cars launched in recent history.
 We know the Ford Capri is one of the UK’s most loved nameplates, so to apply it to an electric SUV with little more than a passing resemblance to the original is an interesting move.
-But, if we consider the new Capri as a stylish, family-friendly electric car, rather than a reborn icon of the ‘70s, it actually stacks up rather well.
+But, if we consider the latest Capri as a stylish, family-friendly electric car, rather than a reborn icon of the ‘70s, it actually stacks up rather well.

 Advertisement - Article continues below